 More Strong Winds Predicted For Auckland Tomorrow

-Tomorrow (Thursday 19 September), Metservice is predicting strong northwest winds across Auckland.
+Tomorrow (Friday 20 September), Metservice is predicting more strong winds across Auckland.

-While these are predicted to remain under wind speed thresholds on the Auckland Harbour Bridge, there is a chance wind gusts could reach between 75 - 90 km/h between 3pm and 7pm.
+Gusts are predicted to reach between 75 – 80 km/h between 2pm and 4pm tomorrow.

-It is likely that speed limits may be reduced and some lanes on the bridge may close if wind gusts reach threshold levels.

-The bridge may remain in a 4 x 4 formation during the evening peak.
+The bridge will most likely stay in a 4 x 4 formation throughout tomorrow, including morning and evening peak.

 Motorists are urged to drive to the conditions and look out for the electronic message boards which will indicate lane closures and reduced speeds, and stay within their lane while travelling across the bridge.